 - Video is functioning on all devices, you’re going to use videos, right?

+After securing your website, the next step is to make it SEO-friendly.
 Search engine optimization determines how customers are going to find your website (inbound marketing).
-After securing your website has been set up securely, the next step is to inspect the following:
+You should inspect the following:

 - Keyword research includes informational and commercial content.